London Group Therapy

-In group therapy approximately 4-6 individuals meet face-to-face with a group psychologist, psychiatrist or psychotherapist on a weekly basis.
+In group therapy approximately 4-8 individuals meet face-to-face with a group psychologist, psychiatrist or psychotherapist on a weekly basis.
 Therapy is both psycho-educational and experiential in nature.
 As human beings are inherently different, at London Group Therapy we do not slavishly adhere to one therapeutic approach therefore our methods are integrative.
 This means utilising the most effective aspects of different approaches.

 Evidence for group therapy effectiveness: